oscar-smith-elphinstone/CANAnalyser-Docs/docs/operate.md

 ### Non-Chainable (N)
 These are functions that produce operable data, this is data that can be used in another process

+### Single Column (S)
+These functions will only work if the data input has a single column, therefore these functions will not work with data from a TABLE OPERATE.

 ### Flexible (F)
 These functions work with both single and multicolumn data

-### Single Column (S)
-These functions will only work if the data input has a single column, therefore these functions will not work with data from a TABLE operation.

 ## Functions
 The functions execute sequentially from left to right, each has a name identifier and an argument input